 1. Don't assume the worst

-Don't take someone else's word that your credit is bad.
-Pull your three reports for free at AnnualCreditReport.com.
-Then go to MyFICO.com and pay a few dollars for your one-time Equifax and TransUnion FICO scores.
+Don’t take someone else's word that your credit is bad.
+Check for yourself by grabbing your credit report and credit score.
 Even two candidates with an identical score might not be the same in the eyes of a lender, says John Van Alst, staff attorney for the National Consumer Law Center.
 "Even if your score is tarnished, you may have a better chance than someone with the same score and no (credit) history," he says.